DISTRIBUTION OF PLANT PROTECTION PRODUCTS FOR AGRICULTURAL USE (HERBICIDES, FUNGICIDES, INSECTICIDES, ACARICIDES AND VARIOUS)

 Trend assessment/description

-In 2022, approximately 103 thousand tonnes of plant protection products (PPPs) were placed on the market, marking a 20.8% decrease compared to 2014, the year when the National Action Plan (PAN) for the sustainable use of PPPs entered into force (currently under advanced revision) (see Table 1).
+In 2023, approximately 93 thousand tonnes of plant protection products (PPPs) were placed on the market, representing a 28.6% decrease compared to 2014, the year the National Action Plan (PAN) for the sustainable use of plant protection products entered into force (Table 1).

-This downward trajectory is influenced by technical and agronomic factors (such as climate variability).
-However, commercial strategies of manufacturing industries may also play a role and cannot be excluded.
+This downward trajectory is influenced by technical and agronomic factors, such as climate trends and specific agricultural needs, although the commercial strategies of manufacturing industries may also play a significant role and cannot be excluded

 Comments